MaisamV/telemafia/blueprints/03_room_module_details.md

 *   **`AddPlayer(player *sharedEntity.User)`:** Appends a player to the `Players` slice.
 *   **`RemovePlayer(playerID sharedEntity.UserID)`:** Removes a player by ID from the `Players` slice.
 *   **`SetDescription(descriptionName string, text string)`:** Adds/updates an entry in the `Description` map.
+*   **`SetModerator(newModerator *sharedEntity.User) error`:** Sets the provided user as the new moderator.
+Removes the new moderator from the player list if they were in it.
+Adds the *previous* moderator back to the player list (if they existed and are not already present).
+Returns error if the new moderator is nil.

 ## 2. `port/room_repository.go`